 Exemplary schools provide second language learners with a rich intellectual diet, not a remedial or basic skills curriculum.
 They expect all students to achieve high standards in literacy and other academic areas.
 Learn how these schools combine their understanding and apply the knowledge of local, state, and federal laws and policies, along with pedagogical considerations, to create effective programs.
 Participants examine a variety of local, regional, and national program models for ESOL and bilingual instruction.
 This creates opportunities to develop expertise in assessing the critical components of programs, serving preschoolers through adults.

 CI 509 Practicum in ESL/Bilingual Education (3 credits)

-Prerequisites: ALL of the courses listed above must be completed prior to undertaking the ESL Practicum.
+Prerequisites: ALL of the courses listed above must be completed prior to doing your Practicum.

 - Assessing individual learning needs

-- Develop a curriculum to meet those needs
+- Developing a curriculum to meet those needs

 - Delivering the curriculum

 - Evaluating the results of the curriculum

-- Write a summary essay describing your knowledge and skills as they relate to the 14 ESL competencies established by the Oregon Teacher Standards & Practices Commission (TSPC)
+- Writing a summary essay describing your knowledge and skills as they relate to the 14 ESL competencies established by the Oregon Teacher Standards & Practices Commission (TSPC)

-A participant works with a local ESOL-endorsed “master teacher” who serves as a mentor/guide for consultation and problem solving.
+Practicum students work with a "cooperating teacher" on site.
 A University-appointed supervisor observes and evaluates the practicum work.
 The participant checks in with both of these people throughout the term.